Best laid plans

 He stood, Laura and Young stood.
 Those two did not budge from their seats.
 ‘You’re diddling us out of our due bequests.’

-‘Not at all, those bequests are yours but go into trust as a result of your actions, until the matter is resolved or for one calendar year, whichever is sooner.
+‘Not at all, those bequests are yours but go into trust as a result of your actions today, until the matter is resolved or for one calendar year, whichever is sooner.
 Good day to you both.’

 ‘Detective Inspector,’ coughed Mr. Pendlebury, ‘I have two people in this room who have refused to vacate the office.
 Am I legally entitled to have them removed?’